bingeli1212/nitrile-preview/doc/DOC-diagram.md

     <!-- let a = ln(0) -->
     <!-- ***let: a=-Infinity -->

-Note that instead of returning a valid number, the expression might generate something akins to 'Infinity' or 'Nan', depending on the nature of the expression.
+Note that if a scalar expression returns something that cannot be interpreted as a valid number, a string such as "Infinity" or "NaN" might be returned.

 # Built-in Scalar Functions